Quick-fixes for code issues

 Press Esc to exit the hot spot session.
 In this case, all session parameters will be initialized with default values.

 Some quick fixes can be applied not only in the current caret position, but in a larger scope.
-For more information, see Fix in Scope.
+For more information, refer to Fix in scope.